People

 PhD, PT

-Dr. Liu-Ambrose is known internationally for her work in randomized controlled trials of exercise with cognitive and mobility outcomes in older adults.
-Her research findings have been implemented in health authorities, translated into a provincial-wide program, and influenced international practice guidelines to promote healthy aging.
+Dr. Liu-Ambrose’s research focuses on understanding the role of exercise, and other lifestyle interventions, in promoting cognitive and mobility outcomes in older adults.
+Her research findings have been implemented into clinical practice, community programs, and international practice guidelines or recommendations to promote healthy aging.

 Postdoctoral Fellows